dr4athmos/spark/README.md

 ### Helm chart
 * Numpy is installed in the zeppelin pod, but not in the spark master and workers, and so spark jobs sended to cluster pretending to run spark MLlib doesn't work.
+    * UPDATE: The problem is that the dependencies need to be sended with the job

 * Pods OS is alpine linux and some dependencies for python libraries may be missing.